 Some features were designed explicitly for the University of Maryland Animal Diversity course, such as visual distinction of required course material from non-required material, bookmarks of names for future reference, and display of biological ranks for each node as tool tips.
-We also added a way to see 'synapomorphies' (Figure 3) - attributes of nodes that show how that node is distinguished from its siblings.
-In TaxonTree, not only links but also nodes can have attributes.
+We also added a way to see 'synapomorphies' (Figure 3) attributes of nodes that show how that node is distinguished from its siblings.